KSorte/programming_vault/leetcode_solutions/README.md

 ## Heaps
 Leetcode 295 Median From Data Stream.
 Very good problem to understand heaps.
 Unrelated key learning: size_t is an unsigned int.
 Getting size difference b/w two vectors gets tricky because of this.
-Make sure to understand the follow-up questions for this problem.
+MAKE SURE to understand the follow-up questions for this problem.

 Leetcode 21 Merge Two Sorted Linked List in linked list section becomes exceedingly simple with heaps with same time complexity.